honeycombio/examples/webhook-listener-triggers/README.md

 * A shared secret token for authentication in the `X-Honeycomb-Webhook-Token` header
 * The results of the trigger as JSON in the body.

 This is an example webhook listener that will hear notifications coming from triggers and print them to STDOUT.
-It is intended to show how to receive and parse the notification rather than be used directly - for example configuration is hard coded instead of looking for a config file.
 It is instrumented with the Honeycomb beeline so you can see what your webhook is doing!

 Here's an example of a notification that Honeycomb Triggers would send and this webhook would accept and print out: